Macabresoft/GuitarTuner/README.md

-# Zvukosti Tuner
+# Guitar Tuner

-An instrument tuning app for PC without ads or cost.
+A guitar tuning app for PC.